Intelligent Automation Status and Objectives – One Year Later

 iPollingTM Results Review

 A supporting Peeriosity poll created using the iPollingTM technology explored the current status regarding the use of RPA/AI technology in Shared Services at member companies.
-The results indicate that 39% Intelligent Automation technology is fully operational with dedicated resources and strategy in place, which is a significant increase from 2017, when the response was only 9%.
-An additional 39% report that Intelligent Automation technology is being tested and/or implemented now, with resources and strategy under development, which while consistent with results from 2017 of 41%, represents a significant shift since the results suggest that 30% of those companies have successfully join the group of companies who are fully operational.
+The results indicate that 39% Intelligent Automation technology is fully operational with dedicated resources and strategy in place, which is a significant increase from 2017 when the response was only 9%.
+An additional 39% report that Intelligent Automation technology is being tested and/or implemented now, with resources and strategy under development, which while consistent with results from 2017 of 41%, represents a significant shift since the results suggest that 30% of those companies have successfully joined the group of companies who are fully operational.
 Similarly, for companies that are actively investigating, but no major use of resources are as yet taking place, the results were 19% in 2018 and 29% in 2017.
-Finally, in 2018 3% indicated they had made little progress or don’t have plans, while in 2017 there were 21% that selected these response options.
+Finally, in 2018 3% indicated they had made little progress or don’t have plans, while in 2017 there were 21% selected these response options.
 Here are the details:

 Regarding plans for 2019, 49% of member companies indicate that they will continue on an aggressive implementation path, which is a significant increase from the 24% that selected this option in 2017 with regards to their plans for 2018.
 Also regarding 2019 plans, 29% expect to take their projects to a fully operational level, which is consistent with 2017 plans for 2018 when 28% made this selection.
-Also very similar are the percentages of companies that are beginning developing and testing their strategies, at 19% and 24%, respectively.
+Also very similar are the percentages of companies that are beginning to develop and test their strategies, at 19% and 24%, respectively.
 A notable difference exists when considering the percentage of companies that don’t anticipate tangible testing or that have no plans, with only 3% indicating this was true for 2019, while when responding in 2017 about plans for 2018, 24% indicated this was true.
 Here are the details:

 Here are a few of the comments from Peeriosity members related to the late 2018 poll: